shruti832/XenonStack-Task/README.md

-# flask-blog
+# XenonStack Task
-Hey readers this is my first website using **flask**, you can clone it to view the site.
-It is fully functional and customizable according to your requirements.
-Hope you like this, if you found any bug please let me know, or you can do pull request.
-I will be happy to learn new things from you.

-The template of wesite was taken from bootstrap and code was learnt from different yt channels to give it a better look and automated.
+#This site consists of login/signup and contact us page which is hosted using flask and the steps to run this is described below :

 Steps to Clone:-
-1. In your cmd type- **git clone https://github.com/thesilentcoderr/flask-blog.git**
+1. In your cmd type- **git clone https://github.com/shruti832/XenonStack-Task**
 2. In same folder use create a database named **flask_blog** and use the cmd **mysql -u [user] -p [database_name] < flask_blog.sql**
 3. Install some python libraries with below commands:
    - pip install Flask